Derek Lothian, ICD.D

 President & CEO

 Derek Lothian is a nationally recognized business advocate, strategist, and public affairs executive, with 15 years’ senior leadership experience guiding organizations through complex change.
-He currently serves as president and CEO of IBAS, and as a director on the boards of Innovation Saskatchewan as well as the Heart and Stroke Foundation of Canada.
+He currently serves as president and CEO of IBAS, and as a director on the boards of the Heart and Stroke Foundation of Canada, as well as Mobile Crisis Services, which delivers vital intervention and community-based supports, such as the Crisis Suicide Helpline and Farm Stress Line.
 He is also often tapped as an advisor to private, publicly traded, and not-for-profit entities spanning advanced manufacturing, aerospace and defence, agriculture, and bio-sciences.

-Derek previously served as chair of the Saskatchewan Business Council and on the boards of the SaskTel Centre, Saskatoon Industry Education Council, Kahkewistahaw Economic Management Corporation, Causeway Foundation, and Canadian Public Relations Society (Ottawa-Gatineau Chapter).
+Derek previously served as chair of the Saskatchewan Business Council — including through the first nine months of the COVID-19 crisis — and on the boards of Innovation Saskatchewan, SaskTel Centre, Saskatoon Industry Education Council, Kahkewistahaw Economic Management Corporation, Causeway Foundation, and Canadian Public Relations Society (Ottawa-Gatineau Chapter).
 He holds a diploma in public relations from Ottawa’s Algonquin College and his ICD.D designation in corporate governance through the Institute of Corporate Directors and the University of Toronto Rotman School of Management.

 Derek can be reached at (306) 525-4075 or by e-mailing email@example.com.